Viking Air: Dash-8 acquisition

-On 8 November 2018, Viking Air parent Longview Aviation acquired the Bombardier Dash 8 program and the de Havilland brand from Bombardier to continue Q400 production, in Downsview until the lease ends in 2021, in a deal that closed in the second half of 2019, bringing together all of the DHC type certificates under one umbrella once again.
+On 8 November 2018, Viking Air parent Longview Aviation acquired the Bombardier Dash 8 program and the de Havilland brand from Bombardier and continued Q400 production in Downsview until its lease at the airport ended in 2021.
+The deal closed in the second half of 2019, bringing together all of the DHC type certificates under one umbrella once again.

-Bombardier announced the sale was for $300 million, and expects $250 million net.
+Bombardier announced the sale was for $300 million, and expected $250 million net.

-After the deal, Longview will have $1 billion (US$670 million) in annual sales and 1,800 workers in Victoria, Calgary and Toronto.
+After the deal, Longview had $1 billion (US$670 million) in annual sales and 1,800 workers in Victoria, Calgary and Toronto.

 By November 2018 the sales of the higher-performance Q400 were slower than the cheaper aircraft from competitor ATR.

 In January 2019, parent company Longview announced that it would establish a new company in Ontario, under the De Havilland Aircraft Company of Canada name, to continue production of the Bombardier Dash 8 line.

-The Dash 8 acquisition will vault Longview from 600 to 700 employees to up to 2,000 including the CL-415 new production.
+The Dash 8 acquisition vaulted Longview from 600 to 700 employees to up to 2,000 employees including the CL-415 new production.

-After Bombardier sold the Q400 plant in Downsview, Ontario, Longview has three years to find a new location in Ontario where production should stay with 1,000 people.
+After Bombardier sold the Q400 plant in Downsview, Ontario, Longview had three years to find a new location in Ontario where production was expected to stay along with 1,000 employees.

-In February 2022, Longview consolidated its activities, with Viking Air, Longview Aviation, Pacific Sky Training and De Havilland Canada all being rebranded as De Havilland Aircraft of Canada.
+In February 2022, Longview consolidated its brands, with Viking Air, Longview Aviation, Pacific Sky Training and De Havilland Canada all being rebranded as De Havilland Aircraft of Canada.

+Viking Air's existence as an independent company ended on 1 August 2024.
+It was amalgamated into parent company Longview Aviation Capital, along with sister company De Havilland Canada, with the resulting company using the De Havilland Canada name only.
+De Havilland Canada still retains Viking's former manufacturing facilities in North Saanich, BC, alongside former Longview Aviation Services facilities in Calgary, AB which are now used for final aircraft assembly.